ospangler/intel-arc-stable-diffusion-tutorial/README.md

 ## Tutorial in a Video Format: https://www.youtube.com/watch?v=GZLjbTPLCVk

 Note: This tutorial is intended to help users install Stable Diffusion on PCs using an Intel Arc A770 or Intel Arc A750 graphics card.
 While all commands work as of 8/7/2023, updates may break these commands in the future.
 I encourage people following this tutorial to check the links included for each step and following the instructions on Intel's website if these commands are not working for you.
-Also keep in mind that this is not a comprehensive tutorial with optimizations, you will experience memory leak issues unless you use the instructions at the end to create your wslconfig file.
+Also keep in mind that this is not a comprehensive tutorial with optimizations, you will experience memory leak issues unless you create your wslconfig file.

 ## ---Step 1: Initial Setup---
 **Source: Archive Tutorial at https://youtu.be/ub9150aOMMc**

+**Before starting, it's reccomeneded to setup the wslconfig file to prevent WSL from using up all of your RAM. follow this tutorial https://youtu.be/ub9150aOMMc?t=310.**

+**If you run into random errors or instability using WSL, use the ```sudo reboot``` command, then in powershell use the ```wsl -t ubuntu``` command to terminate the virtual machine.
+Then start wsl again by typing ```wsl``` into powershell.**

-Turn on windows virtual machine and windows subsystem for linux in Windows features.
+First Step: Turn on windows virtual machine and windows subsystem for linux in Windows features.

 See https://learn.microsoft.com/en-us/windows/wsl/install if you have no clue what you're doing.